 Sound planning allows you to maximize your number of transferable units and ensure you enroll in courses that best prepare you for acceptance to CCA.

-We recommend students consider transferring to CCA after successfully completing a minimum of 12 studio credits, allowing you to start as a sophomore in your first year.
+We recommend students consider transferring to CCA after successfully completing a minimum of 12 studio credits and, whenever possible, the 12 units of first-year Humanities and Sciences requirements (listed below).

 Suggested courses for maximizing transfer credit:

 - 2D Design

 - 4D (Intro to Digital Media & Film)